Meeting Time: January 25, 2022 at 2:30pm MST

 • Default_avatar

-Caroline Lobo over 2 years ago
+Caroline Lobo almost 3 years ago

 As a resident of Sunnyslope and a practicing architect working with the community in revitalizing the Hatcher Corridor, the adoption of Vision Zero is the need of the Hour.
 The integration of good policy and multi-modal planning principles will create safer communities for all to enjoy.